Our Own Assumptions Are Hard To See

 Quite frankly, this reflects the state of the world itself, which is still far more androcentric, capitalistic and “might makes right” informed than it ever wants to believe itself to be.
 A couple of gloom and doom statistics to back those statements up are here for the interested, skeptical, or for those with just a touch of OCD.

 Also, 50 years later, in the present day, we find the very word feminist still scares some folks.
 Granted, they are easily frightened folks, but still, the very word (much like the word race) still makes some feel excluded and/or threatened.
 It’s amazing, and not in a “Cool, look at that beautiful view” kind of way, more in a “WTFing hell?” kind of way.
 But since these very words are still charged, it should tell all fair minded people that we have miles to go.

-Based on the early years in the 2000s, it’s clear that we will either not really make it too much further into the Anthropocene, or, if we are able to change courses and grow towards more equitable living, that the best ideas for living in harmony, in peace and in prosperity are still to come.
+On the other hand, if we are able to change courses and grow towards more equitable living, it’s also obvious that the best ideas for living in harmony, in peace, and in prosperity are still to come.
 Universal science fiction can show readers some glimpses of those better days.

 **Being truly inclusive in this sense does not mean applying some happy quota of percentages including characters of all genders and all ethnicities, classes, abilities and so on in each and every book.